mxxfun/notes-app/README.md

-## Simple Notes App
+## simple to do app
-This is currently a WIP notes app.
+this is currently a WIP to do app.